gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Keying Material Version # {#sec-version}

-A group member may request to current version of the keying material used in the OSCORE group.
+A group member may request the current version of the keying material used in the OSCORE group.
 To this end, the group member sends a Version Request, as per Section 4.7 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP GET request to the endpoint /group-oscore/NAME/ctx-num at the Group Manager, where NAME is the name of the OSCORE group.

 Upon receiving the Version Request, the Group Manager processes it as per Section 4.1.5.1 of {{I-D.ietf-ace-key-groupcomm}}.
 The success Version Response is formatted as defined in Section 4.1.5.1 of {{I-D.ietf-ace-key-groupcomm}}.